-In 2011 the county expended a total of \$27,824,071, an increase in spending of 25 percent from 1999 (Table 4-9).
+In 2014 the county expended a total of \$22,491,649, a decline from levels in 2013 and 2012 (Table 4-9).
+Expenditure levels were reduced as a result of a decline in revenues.
 The General Government and Public Safety functions within the County's General Fund, together with the Road Fund are the largest County expenditure categories.
-General Fund expenditures make up 69.4 percent of County expenditures.
-As shown in Figure 4-8, revenues have generally outpaced expenditures, although both have risen in recent years.
+General Fund expenditures make up 56 percent of County expenditures.
+As shown in Figure 4-8, revenues have generally outpaced expenditures, although both fell significantly in 2014.

-The County spent \$71,763 and \$125,122 from the Building Operation and Maintenance Reserve Fund in FY 2004 and 2005.
-No money was spent from the Future reserve Fund in those years.
-Figure 4-9 shows county expenditures and the expenditure trend for the years
+The County significant sums from the building and maintenance, RTC, and capital improvements funds over the last several years.
+No money was spent from the Future reserve Fund in the last 11 years.
+Over the last 3 years, significant expenditures were made for building operations and maintenance, and regional transportation commission.
+Figure 4-9 shows county expenditures and the expenditure trend for the years 1999 - 2014.

-1999 - 2011.
-Figure 4-10 shows General Fund expenditures from 1999 to 2011.
+Figure 4-10 shows General Fund expenditures from 1999 to 2014.
 Although government expenditures have increased in recent years, the total amount spent for general government functions such as public safety and administration has not experienced the same level of increases (Figure 4-11) suggesting that many of the expenditures are being made for non-recurring items such as capital improvements.
+During periods of economic slowdowns primarily in the mining sector when large swings in revenues occur, Eureka County reduces expenditures in non-recurring and capital spending accounts.